-- 1. To acquire expertise in the counseling profession and develop leadership, advocacy and service abilities needed to help those who pursue counseling. - 2.
+- 1. To acquire expertise in the counseling field and develop leadership and service abilities needed to help those who pursue counseling. - 2.
 To develop students of strong moral and ethical character with dispositions to understand and relate to the needs and concerns of those who seek their services. - 3.
-To provide a challenging educational experience, that will encourage each student to understand their profession as a lifelong mission, and to apply biblical principles of genuineness, empathy and integrity in their work with clients. - 4.
-To further develop and sharpen strategies and skills in counseling which will set them apart in their respective places of employment as professional counselors. - 5.
-To understand the importance of self-reflection in an effort to sharpen the skills of critical thinking and problem solving in becoming a competent professional.
+To provide a challenging educational experience, that will encourage each student to understand their profession as a lifelong mission, and to apply biblical principles of genuineness, empathy and integrity in their daily counseling sessions. - 4.
+To further develop and sharpen strategies and skills in counseling which will set them

+- apart in their respective schools as professional counselors. - 5.
+To understand the importance of daily reflection in an effort to sharpen the skills of critical thinking and problem solving in becoming a competent professional.